-Our procedures included but were not limited to the following:

-- We obtained an understanding of the key processes associated with management's review of the carrying values of each area of interest; - We considered the Directors' assessment of potential indicators of impairment; - We obtained evidence that the Group has current rights to tenure of its areas of interest; - We examined the exploration budget for the year ending 30 June 2024 and discussed with management the nature of planned ongoing activities; - We enquired with management, reviewed ASX announcements and reviewed minutes of Directors' meetings to ensure that the Group had not resolved to discontinue exploration and evaluation at any of its areas of interest; and - We examined the disclosures made in the financial report.
+In accordance with AASB 6 Exploration for and Our procedures included but were not Evaluation of Mineral Resources, the Group capitalises limited to the following: all exploration and evaluation expenditure, including We obtained an understanding of the acquisition costs and subsequently applies the cost key processes associated with model after recognition. management's review of the carrying values of each area of interest; Our audit focussed on the Group's assessment of the We considered the Directors' carrying amount of the capitalised deferred exploration assessment of potential indicators of and evaluation asset, as this is the most significant asset impairment; of the Group.
+We planned our work to address the audit We obtained evidence that the Group risk that the capitalised expenditure might no longer meet has current rights to tenure of its areas the recognition criteria of the standard.
+In addition, we of interest; considered it necessary to assess whether facts and We examined the exploration budget circumstances existed to suggest that the carrying for the year ending 30 June 2025 and amount of the deferred exploration and evaluation asset discussed with management the nature may exceed its recoverable amount. of planned ongoing activities; enquired with We management, reviewed ASX announcements and reviewed minutes of Directors' meetings to ensure that the Group had not resolved to discontinue exploration and evaluation at any of its areas of interest; and We examined the disclosures made in the financial report.